angeldzzz23/angeldzzz23/README.md

 ## Hey there, world! 🌍👋

- I'm Angel and I am either running, coding and or drinking coffee.
-I'm very passionate about iOS Development, Infrastructure, and music.
-If I’m not debugging something, I’m probably running a marathon, training for an ironman or making a playlist.
+I’m passionate about backend infrastructure, distributed systems, and iOS development, but I can handle the full stack when needed.
+When I’m not debugging something, you’ll probably find me running a marathon, training for an Ironman, or curating the perfect playlist.

 ### About Me
-- I am a software engineer.
+- Software Engineer who loves building things that scale.
-- I recently Completed three marathons and Im currently training for an ironman.
+- Not an endurance athlete - but have completed three marathon and  now training for an Ironman
 - Listen to my Latin R&B playlist: <a href="https://open.spotify.com/playlist/1uXII1uCQ1dW0Zo6lupxmh?si=708ae888e9fd4639">link</a>
 - Not a fan of my Latin R&B playlist?
 Listen to my modern bolero playlist: <a href="https://open.spotify.com/playlist/4Wj0LgnWk1lsSAjA5agFPg?si=39c9abfa1a304d2e">link</a>
 - 📫 How to reach me: angeldzambrano99@gmail.com